helidon-io/helidon/docs/mp/metrics/metrics.md

 To get a reference to a specific metric, use a metric-referencing annotation in any bean, including your REST resource classes.

 You can `@Inject` a field of the correct type.
 Helidon uses the MicroProfile Metrics naming conventions to select which specific metric to inject.
-Use the [`@Metric`](https://download.eclipse.org/microprofile/microprofile-metrics-5.1.1/apidocs/org/eclipse/microprofile/metrics/annotation/Metric.html) annotation to control that selection.
+Use the [`@Metric`][metric] annotation to control that selection.

 You can also add `@Metric` on a constructor or method parameter to trigger injection there.